 The person who makes the booking should be advised to keep a record of who is in their golf party in case it is required for contact tracing in the future.

-Details must be retained by the business for 28 days by the business and must be compliant with GDPR.
+Details must be retained by the business for 28 days.

 Note: If food service and beverage is served in the club house please reference page 26 of this document.

 22. Spas